 No alcoholic beverages are allowed in unapproved areas without special permission.
 Unapproved areas include but are not limited to lounges, hallways, courtyards, and outside of buildings.
-In addition, St. Joseph's Residence Hall is designated as an alcohol-free building: no alcoholic beverages are allowed by residents or quests, even if they are 21 or older.

 While Fontbonne respects students' right to privacy, it retains its right to enter any residence hall rooms if there is sufficient reason to believe that University policies have been violated.

 While responsibility for personal patterns of alcohol use is essentially that of the individual, there are ethical and value issues related to the use of alcohol.
 Alcohol misuse and abuse can lead to academic failure, physical and psychological dependency, organ damage, and threats to student safety and well-being.
 The Fontbonne community is called upon to be responsible and responsive to those who are in the developmental process of forming their own codes of personal behavior.
-The Student Affairs Office offers prevention and intervention alcohol awareness programs, literature, personal counseling, and off-campus referrals for assistance with alcohol-related concerns.
+The Student Affairs office offers prevention and intervention alcohol awareness programs, literature, personal counseling, and off-campus referrals for assistance with alcohol-related concerns.